Payer Space: BCBS Medicare Advantage

 • BCBS Medicare Advantage always requires prior authorization for all services.

 • Make sure to request therapy assistant codes (PTA/COTA) if PT/OT is provided and therapy assistants may be used.
+Similarly, remember to request auth for LPN auth as well as RN if an LPN may be used.

 • Submit authorization requests on Availity.com